crxjs/chrome-extension-tools/README.md

 <details>
 <summary>What happens with the assets?
 Like images, icons or css files?</summary>
 <br>
-All assets in the manifest (images, icons, and even CSS files) are automatically copied into the output folder.
+All assets declared in the manifest (including files in `web_accessible_resources`, any image, icon, font, and even CSS files) are automatically copied into the output folder.
 Even the images in your HTML files get copied over.
 NOTE: This only includes assets in the html itself.